mathieusteele/cse310-module1/README.md

 # Cloud Database

-The cloud database that I am using is called Prisma.
-Prisma can integrate with well known data storage platforms and traditional databases including the popular MongoDB, Postgres, MySQL, SQLite, and others.
-By wrapping the CRUD operations with a simpler, safer javascript object-relational mapper (ORM), Prisma gives the developer an easy way to query data and perform mutations.
+The cloud database that I am using is called MongoDB.

 The data structure includes tables for Users and a password table for authentication, there is a table of Articles, and lastly a table of ArticleTags.
 Each user can have multiple articles, and each article can have multiple tags.